21st October 2016—William and Kate met with BBC Radio 1’s Teen Heroes at Kensington Palace.

 This page on the BBC website has more information about the inspirational teens.

-On Sunday afternoon, BBC Radio 1 will be broadcast The Teen Awards at 2.55pm.
-You can also watch online.
-Little Mix, The Vamps, Jess Gylnne, DNCE and Shawn Mendes are just a few of the acts performing.
-Awards will be presented to music, movie and online mega stars, as well as the Teen Heroes.
+BBC Radio 1 broadcasted The Teen Awards a few days after the Kensington Palace meeting.
+Little Mix, The Vamps, Jess Gylnne, DNCE and Shawn Mendes performed.
+Awards were presented to music, movie and online mega stars, as well as the Teen Heroes.

-Kate is wearing the same outfit from the Buckingham Palace reception that took place on the same day (pictured below).
+Kate is wearing the same outfit from the Buckingham Palace reception that took place on the same day.

 This includes a poppy printed dress by Alexander McQueen.
 It’s a bespoke piece, so not available for purchase.